We are a professional association

 How we are run

 The BPC is a Company Limited by Guarantee governed by a Council of Institutions, made up of representatives from the member institutions.
 The Council provides the broad strategic direction and monitors how successfully the strategic aims are being achieved.
 It meets three times a year.
+The British Psychoanalytic Council is a company limited by guarantee, registered in England and Wales with company number: 5034324.

 The detailed strategy and overall management of the business is the responsibility of the Executive which meets every month.